Emmy the Great: Career

 Moss began writing her debut album, First Love, in "dilapidated studios" owned by The Earlies in rural Lancashire and was released in February 2009.
 It spawned the singles "We Almost Had A Baby" and "First Love".
 The album was received with generally positive reviews, while The New York Times compiled their list of "Best Albums of the Year 2009" and ranked First Love at No. 7.

 Her second album, Virtue, was released on 13 June 2011.
 The album's lead single "Iris" was released as a digital download on 29 April 2011.
 Speaking of the album's recording process, Moss said that, "It's been a very strange few months, and I can’t wait to make a record of them".
 Both albums are released on Emmy's own label, Close Harbour Records.
 After signing to the British label Bella Union, her third album Second Love was released in 2016.
+A version of Lost In You, the closing track on Second Love, was used as the soundtrack for Wonderland, the promotional film and associated idents for BBC One at Christmas 2018.

 Collaborations

 Moss has collaborated with several other artists, most notably Dev Hynes and Fatboy Slim (the latter as part of the Brighton Port Authority project).
 She has also worked with alternative rock band Ash on an acoustic studio re-recording of the single "D" – "Tracers" and also performed with them on their A-Z tour.
 Moss recorded a cover of Ash's song "Burn Baby Burn" which was the B-side to her single "First Love".
 Moss and Ash singer Tim Wheeler collaborated on a Christmas album, This Is Christmas, in 2011.
 In 2013, she announced on her Facebook page that she had contributed vocals and lyrics to Gabriel Bruce's debut album.

 In 2011, Moss performed with Elizabeth Sankey of Summer Camp as a "super duo" singing "I've Never Had Sex" at the London Word Festival in 2011.
 Later that year, a portrait of Emmy the Great painted by British artist Joe Simpson was exhibited around the UK including a solo exhibition at The Royal Albert Hall.
-On 31 October 2012, Moss teamed up with Kate Nash on Halloween in a re-enactment of the Buffy the Vampire Slayer musical episode (Once More with Feeling) with herself as Willow.

 In 2013, Moss recorded original songs for the soundtrack for Sony Pictures' Austenland, which appeared in the film alongside an original score by Ilan Eshkeri.
 In 2015, she wrote the end song for Mystery Show, a podcast by the broadcaster Starlee Kine.

 In 2017, she wrote original music for Strangers, a series by the filmmaker Mia Lidofsky, as well as the original songs for comedian Sara Pascoe's stage adaptation of Jane Austen's Pride and Prejudice.